chunmingYang/unitree_mujoco/README.md

 Unitree A1 working with MuJoCo 2.0

 ###### Branch List Description
-- ctrl_00: Original MuJoCo files
+- ctrl_00: Original MuJoCo files (Keys should be downloaded additionally)